mluxin/go-fullstack_app/README.md

 - CRUD on a thing through a mongoose model (mvc structure)
 - Connection with MongoDB through an Atlas Cluster
-- Authentification feature (hash password,)
+- Authentification features with bcrypt, mongoose unique validator and jsonwebtoken
+- Files management with multer